The Palisades. Photo: Misha

 |"Vagabond Peak"||13,374 ft.||From the north||Class 2|

-Red TapeThe Palisades Range managed by two separate public land entities: Kings Canyon National Park, on the western side of the crest, and Inyo National Forest on the eastern side.
+Red TapeThe Palisades are managed by 2 separate public land entities: Kings Canyon National Park, on the western side of the crest & Inyo National Forest on the eastern side.
 More specifically, the Inyo National Forest portion of the Palisades lies almost entirely within the John Muir Wilderness.

 Overnight users entering from the east will need a wilderness permit from Inyo National Forest, which due to limited availability, should be reserved as far in advance as possible.
 More information on obtaining wilderness permits from Inyo National Forest may be obtained here.
 Backpackers entering Kings Canyon National Park from Inyo National Park do not need to apply for a wilderness permit with Kings Canyon National Park: they do, however, need to get a permit from Inyo National Forest for their entry trailhead.
 Day users do not need a wilderness permit.
 Backpackers approaching the Palisades from a Kings Canyon trailhead, e.g., Roads End at Cedar Grove, need to get a wilderness permit from Kings Canyon National Park.